mvaibhav131/Calculator-ReactTs/README.md

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+If you want to remove build dependency then run following commands
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**